Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 To mitigate this, User Agents only advertise tree sizes where the timestamp of the rightmost log entry is sufficiently old.
-This time delay ensures that the proof of inclusion provided by almost any host could've conveyed the same tree size, creating a large anonymity set.
+This time delay ensures that the inclusion proof provided by almost any host could've conveyed the same tree size, creating a large anonymity set.

-When a User Agent observes a provisional proof of inclusion from a host, they retain condensed information about it to allow them to later verify that the information it contained was properly integrated into the Transparency Log.
+When a User Agent observes a provisional inclusion proof from a host, they retain condensed information about it to allow them to later verify that the information it contained was properly integrated into the Transparency Log.
 The primary avenue for obtaining this verification is advertising knowledge of the provisional proof back to the host that it came from, hoping to get the necessary information in-band.

-Since provisional proofs of inclusion must be issued quickly, they don't have time to build up a large anonymity set with other hosts.
+Since provisional inclusion proofs must be issued quickly, they don't have time to build up a large anonymity set with other hosts.
 Instead of having User Agents advertise knowledge of a specific provisional proof in their ClientHello, they instead use a bearer token that was provided by the host.
 This bearer token